grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # effect. (default false)
 # CLI flag: -query-scheduler.additional-query-queue-dimensions-enabled
 [additional_query_queue_dimensions_enabled: <boolean> | default = false]

+# (experimental) If a querier disconnects without sending notification about
+# graceful shutdown, the query-scheduler will keep the querier in the tenant's
+# shard until the forget delay has passed.
+This feature is useful to reduce the
+# blast radius when shuffle-sharding is enabled.
+# CLI flag: -query-scheduler.querier-forget-delay
+[querier_forget_delay: <duration> | default = 0s]

 # This configures the gRPC client used to report errors back to the
 # query-frontend.